-On this page we shall post education materials that can be used in a variety of situations e.g. State/Faith schools/colleges; Church ‘Joy Clubs’; Sunday Schools or in some cases, as support in Catechism classes.
+On this page we shall post education materials that can be used in a variety of situations e.g. State/Faith schools/colleges; Church ‘Joy Clubs’; Sunday Schools or in some cases, as support in Catechism classes and adult programmes.
 Materials that are deemed suitable for a variety of ages, will be taken from expert organisations’ on-line material, together with some of our own material as they are produced.

 This is a free poster from our friends in Africa.
 It can be used with all ages.
 To accompany the 5 Freedoms poster you could use an excellent RSPCA on-line interactive game on the 5 needs, see: http://www.rspca-education.org.uk/the-five-needs

 If anyone would like a higher res version of this poster to adapt as your own, please let us know by sending an email to Louise at firstname.lastname@example.org.
 (In pdf or JPG format, you can make your own changes, but this office is happy to make the necessary changes for you if you wish).
 We are using this poster with much success in the building of empathy in our learners.

 The Animal Voice Team

 Below is a good resource for English early years State/Faith schools; Joy/Sunday schools and as a visual aid for discussing the idea of dominion as compassionate care for God’s creation.
 This short video and accompanying material is from Animal Aid and can be ordered free from: https://animalkind.org.uk/basket/?add-to-cart=337.
 This group also have educational material for other contemporary animal suffering issues that are suitable for different age ranges.

 For those wishing to access material within a religious context see the goarch.org website for books/programs for different ages e.g. https://www.goarch.org/-/raising-kids-who-ca-1